Jtrnb/AtlasDrifter/Aspects/Aspect of the Echo.md

 - Grabbed
 - Prone
 #### Prerequisite:
-- May not be used by an Ech
+- May not be used by an Echo
 #### <span style="font-weight:bold;color:rgb(33, 235, 60)">Action Value</span>: 5
 #### Speed: <span style="font-weight:bold; color:rgb(235, 33, 53)">Combative</span>
 #### Duration: 1 Minute